typelevel/cats-mtl/docs/src/main/tut/getting-started.md

 ## What is MTL?

-Mtl is an acronym and stands for Monad Transformer Library.
+MTL is an acronym and stands for Monad Transformer Library.
-It's main purpose it make it easier to work with nested monad transformers.
+Its main purpose is to make it easier to work with nested monad transformers.
 It achieves this by encoding the effects of most common monad transformers as type classes.

 ### The problem